mikeogezi/cbt-practice/README.md

 ![](./assets/sample-paper-pin.png)

 ## User Support
-Phone numbers of support personnel were provided within the app, but the most common way for users to receive support was the CBT Practice WhatsApp group.
+Phone numbers of support personnel were provided within the app, but the most common way for users to receive support was the [CBT Practice WhatsApp group](https://chat.whatsapp.com/I9aDaWoaxydJJxcu9f7sQv).

+## Screenshots